Alikhalkhali/programs-watcher/README.md

 To receive notifications for a specific type of change, set the corresponding notification option to `true`.
 The available notification options are:

 - `new_program`: Notify when a new program is added.
+- `removed_program`: Notify when a program is removed.
 - `new_inscope`: Notify when a new scope is added.
 - `removed_inscope`: Notify when a scope is removed.
 - `new_out_of_scope`: Notify when a new out-of-scope item is added.